perseids-project/JackSON/README.md

 # JackSON
-JackSON is a lightweight API that will create, update, and retrieve json files RESTfully.
+JackSON is a lightweight server and Javascript api that will create, update, and retrieve json files RESTfully.
 It is especially useful for prototyping Javascript web-applications.
 When used responsibly, client application data structures can be implemented, tested, and revised rapidly.

+# Warning
+This is a very new project.
+Don't expect it to be secure.

 # Install
 	./install.sh